Letter from John G. Neihardt to Lucile Aly, May 26, 1961

 Dear Lucile:

 I neglected telling you that Macmillans are bringing out a new edition of the Cycle, to be ready no later than Sep 1st.
-The cover will be maroon instead of the cheap yellow of the old edition, and there there there will be critical comment on the dust jacket.
+The cover will be maroon instead of the cheap yellow of the old edition, and [there there?] there will be critical comment on the dust jacket.

-With sentiments of highest steam,
+With sentiments of highest steam, Affectionately John

 (over)